TheCaduceus/tg-upload/README.md

 Utility flags provides an easy way to directly use internal functions used by tg-upload without starting main client, hence there is no need to create or use existing session (`--profile`) to call them.

 ```
+--env - Display environment variables, their current value and default value in tabular format.
 --file_info - Show basic file information.
 --hash - Calculate & display hash of given file.
 --split_file - Split file in given bytes, accepts only size & requires path using path flag.